jbottum/t5pat/langchain_markdown20.md

 Answer: ottawa

 ```
-The flan-t5-xl did better than the flan-t5-large, as the xl version answered Germany and Canada correct, but it still missed Spain, although it did provide a Spanish city as the answer.
+For knowledge retrieval, the flan-t5-xl did better than the flan-t5-large.
+The xl version answered Germany and Canada correct, but it still missed Spain, although it did provide a Spanish city as the answer.

 Next, let's look at the Question Answer Text2Text Example